a word from Mark

 Mark subsequently also wanted to flesh some of his songs out, with strings, guitars, drums, and vocals.
 And he wanted to do so such that a rudimentary story of the android Jonnē Krōm would be told.
 So, in 2017-20, he assembled the group Big Speck.
 To date, they have performed one concert – an oratorio – and recorded an album.

 In 2019, Maestro Charles Job requested Mark to arrange his song “Message to Home” for performance by his 26-piece Palm Court Light Orchestra.
-Mark did so and the orchestra rehearsed the piece once, before COVID-19 put the concert on indefinite hold.
+Mark did so and the orchestra managed to give the piece a pre-rehearsal run-through before COVID-19 put the concert on indefinite hold.

-In 2020, Mark has been focused on working to share his music and his concerns for the Earth and its inhabitants that he expresses through it; hence, this website.
+In 2020, Mark focused sharing his music and his concerns for the Earth and its inhabitants that he expresses through it; hence, this website.
 His lifelong love of music and his activism have mutually influenced each other, informed, in good part, by what Mark imagines how Earth would appear to an objective observer.

 “This planet is a beautiful, wild, and wonderful place.
 But there is an intelligent, self-aware, disease here that is destroying it.”